Tessil/sparse-map/README.md

 On Windows with MSVC, the detection is done at runtime.

 #### Move constructor
 Make sure that your key `Key` and potential value `T` have a `noexcept` move constructor.
-The library will work without it but insertions will be slower.
+The library will work without it but insertions will be much slower if the copy constructor is expensive (the structure often needs to move some values around on insertion).

 ### Growth policy